 The combination of Chicago and the Bureau has been highly productive.
 At Chicago, I established a “Workshop in Money and Banking”. which has enabled our monetary studies to be a cumulative body of work to which many have contributed, rather than a one-man project.
 I have been fortunate in its participants, who include, I am proud to say, a large fraction of all the leading contributors to the revival in monetary studies that has been such a striking development in our science in the past two decades.
 At the Bureau, I was supported by Anna J. Schwartz, who brought an economic historian’s skill, and an incredible capacity for painstaking attention to detail, to supplement my theoretical propensities.
 Our work on monetary history and statistics has been enriched and supplemented by both the empirical studies and the theoretical developments that have grown out of the Chicago Workshop.

 In the fall of 1950, I spent a quarter in Paris as a consultant to the U.S. governmental agency administering the Marshall Plan.
 My major assignment was to study the Schuman Plan, the precursor of the common market.
-This was the origin of my interest in floating exchange rates, since I concluded that a common market would inevitably founder without floating exchange rates.
+This was the origin of my interest in floating exchange rates, since I concluded that a common market would inevitably flounder without floating exchange rates.
 My essay, The Case for Flexible Exchange Rates, was one product.

 During the academic year 1953-54, I was a Fulbright Visiting Professor at Gonville & Caius College, Cambridge University.
 Because my liberal policy views were “extreme” by any Cambridge standards, I was acceptable to, and able greatly to profit from, both groups into which Cambridge economics was tragically and very deeply divided: D.H.
 Robertson and the “anti-Keynesians”; Joan Robinson, Richard Kahn and the Keynesian majority.